biojava/biojava.github.io/wiki/BioJava:Download_1.6.md

 source, test, demos and apps as gzipped tar files.
 For some browsers, right click and select "Save Link As".

+This file contains documentation, source and binaries.
+Please note that this JAR file <b>cannot</b> be dropped directly into your class path.
+You need to unpack the binaries first (or download them seperately below).

 BioJava binaries
 ----------------